primaza/primazactl/README.md

   - run `make setup-test`
   - run the test:  `out/venv3/bin/primazatest -d`
       - src script is `scripts/src/primazatest/runtest.sh`
-      - requires inputs: python virtual environment directory, the primaza configuration file and the cluster names.
+      - requires inputs: python virtual environment directory, the primaza configuration file, the cluster names and an options file.
-- To run the test for output of resources `make test-output`
+- To run the test for output of resources run `make test-output`
     - This will:
     - run `make setup-test`
     - run the test:  `out/venv3/bin/primazatest -o`
         - src script is `scripts/src/primazatest/runtest.sh`
         - requires inputs: python virtual environment directory, the primaza configuration file and the cluster names.
+- To run the test for an options file run "make test-options"
+  - This will:
+    - run `make setup-test`
+    - run the test:  `out/venv3/bin/primazatest -t`
+        - src script is `scripts/src/primazatest/runtest.sh`
+        - requires inputs: python virtual environment directory, an options file.
 - To set up the test environment run `make setup-test`
   - This will run in order:
       - `make clean`